Energy-efficient predictive control for connected, automated driving under localization uncertainty: Validation

 \subsection{Baseline}

 Two baseline algorithms were considered in this study.
 The first baseline algorithm is a cruise controller in \cite{ejoaiv}.
 The second baseline algorithm is the algorithm introduced in \cite{bae2019VIL}.
 The major differences between the algorithm in \cite{bae2019VIL} and the proposed algorithm are: \begin{itemize} \item The algorithm in \cite{bae2019VIL} disregards localization uncertainty, while the proposed algorithm addresses this uncertainty. \item The algorithm in \cite{bae2019VIL} needs to compute speed references for the entire route, while the proposed algorithm calculates speed references for a short prediction horizon, requiring less computational power. \item The algorithm in \cite{bae2019VIL} has a hierarchical structure: a speed planner and an additional speed tracking controller, resulting in the latency and compounding error issue.
 In contrast, the proposed algorithm is a single MPC controller with longitudinal acceleration input. \end{itemize} Note that for three algorithms, there is an actuator-level controller that converts longitudinal acceleration commands into electric motor torque inputs.
+This controller was developed by the manufacturer and is utilized to control the electric motors in the vehicle when its cruise controller is operating.